How to print on lenticular sheets

 You will also need to put some hard blankets in the press.
 Links to some of the blanket suppliers can be found on our links page.

 An overview of the different types of lenticulars and sheet sizes can be found on our products page.

-New customers usually start with 75LPI.
-We don’t have small quantities in stock and we know by experience that starting will require a pallet.
+New customers usually start with 75LPI lenticular sheets.
+You can start with a small quantity of sheets or with a full pallet.
 We propose to start with simple test files that you can download from our website.
 These tests will allow you to gain experience.

 An important element in printing is the pressure: we call it “kiss printing”.
-The “Migration or Pressure test” will help you to determine the optimal pressure.
+The “Print pressure test” will help you to determine the optimal pressure.

 The second test will be the pitch test (see prepress process).

-Once these first tests are completed, we propose our training program.
+Once these first tests are completed, you can call lenticular prepress specialists to prepare the images for you or ask for our training program.